 - Project management skills

-These skills will allow you to eliminate complexity in product creation, minimize delays in deployment, and guarantee greater integration success across multiple platforms and operating systems.
+These skills will let you eliminate complexity in product creation, minimize delays in deployment, and guarantee greater integration success across multiple platforms and operating systems.

-Soft skills are necessary for cultivating good working relationships for the development teams, internal stakeholders, and customers.
+Soft skills are necessary for cultivating good working relationships between the development teams, internal stakeholders, and customers.
 On the other hand, technical skills are key to putting together the final product.
-You need the following technical skills to efficiently handle the roles of a Engineer:
+You need the following technical skills to efficiently handle the roles of an engineer:

 Most DevOps projects are Linux-based.
 Configuration management tools like Ansible and Puppet also have their nodes on Linux.
 It’s therefore important to know the Linux environment and relevant scripting languages like Python, Pearl, or Ruby.

 2. Knowledge of Tools and Technologies Used in Every DevOps Process.

 Below are some commonly used tools:

 - Continuous integration (Travis CI, Jenkins, and Bamboo)